videolan/x265/doc/reST/cli.rst

 	it adds one line per run.
 If :option:`--csv-log-level` is greater than 0, it writes one line per frame.
 Default none

-	Several frame performance statistics are available when :option:`--csv-log-level` is greater than or equal to 2:
+	Several statistics about the encoded bitstream and encoder performance are available when :option:`--csv-log-level` is greater than or equal to 2:

+	**Analysis statistics:**

+	**CU Statistics** percentage of CU modes.

+	**Distortion** Average luma and chroma distortion.
+Calculated as SSE is done on fenc and recon(after quantization).

+	**Psy Energy **  Average psy energy calculated as the sum of absolute difference between source and recon energy.
+Energy is measured by sa8d minus SAD.

+	**Residual Energy** Average residual energy.
+SSE is calculated on fenc and pred(before quantization).

+	**Luma/Chroma Values** minumum, maximum and average(averaged by area) luma and chroma values of source for each frame.

+	**PU Statistics** percentage of PU modes at each depth.

+	**Performance statistics:**

 	**DecideWait ms** number of milliseconds the frame encoder had to wait, since the previous frame was retrieved by the API thread, before a new frame has been given to it.
 This is the latency